 Each at-grade crossing within each system segment is a unique geographic area with distinct environmental, cultural, and infrastructural features that may influence the design and implementation of safety enhancements.
 Tailored approaches may be appropriate to address local needs, but enhancing consistency across the system remains a cornerstone of the Program.
 The geographical context of the different system segments is provided below.
-The AGC three-year Communications and Engagement Plan includes details regarding community context and regional partners, and approaches to engage and coordinate throughout the Master Plan.
+The AGC three-year Communications and

-Figure 5-1: Map of Sound Transit System
+Figure 5-1.
+Map of Sound Transit System Highlighting At-Grade Segments